 The Visegrad Summer School is a 10-day educational and cultural program aimed at young professionals and aspiring future leaders, cultural managers, young entrepreneurs and start-up creators, students, scientists and researchers from the Czech Republic, Poland, Slovakia and Hungary, as well as other Central and Eastern European countries.

-Due to its international, macro-regional and regional dimension, the project aims to promote a positive image of the region internationally and to promote the intellectual and cultural heritage of the societies of the Czech Republic, Poland, Slovakia and Hungary.
-This year’s School begins a series of editions focusing on forecasting and designing future solutions and events.
-The thematic theme of consideration in the 21st edition will be human rights and their presence in the modern world.
-Classes within the project are taught by international experts, including intellectuals, scientists, politicians, cultural figures, journalists, artists, as well as representatives of government, business and NGOs.
+Due to its international, macro-regional and regional dimension, the project aims to promote a positive image of the region on the international arena and to promote the intellectual and cultural heritage of the Czech, Polish, Slovak and Hungarian societies.
+This year’s School began a series of editions focusing on forecasting and designing future solutions and events.
+The theme of the 21st edition was human rights and their presence in the modern world.
+The project’s classes were taught by international experts, including intellectuals, scientists, politicians, cultural figures, journalists, artists, as well as representatives of government, business and NGOs.
 As part of each edition of the Visegrad Summer School, weekend tours of Krakow and Malopolska are organized.
-The opportunity to get to know places that are not usually known to tourists is a valuable experience and allows diversification of the program also in terms of the mental load of participants.
+The opportunity to get to know places that are not usually known to tourists is a valuable experience and allows to diversify the program also in terms of the mental load of participants.

 Previous editions of the School were attended by more than 780 people from: Czech Republic, Hungary, Poland, Slovakia, Armenia, Azerbaijan, Belarus, Bulgaria, Brazil, France, Kyrgyzstan, Kosovo, Lithuania, Macedonia, Moldova, Germany, Russia, Romania, Serbia, Slovenia, Ukraine , UK, Indonesia, Algeria, Egypt, Bangladesh, Pakistan, Iran, Nigeria, India, Ghana, Montenegro, Bosnia and Herzegovina, Iraq, Ecuador, Ethiopia, Kazakhstan, Namibia, Albania and Italy.